Tandem place choice

 Durmitor is different from the coastal choices.

-It is a June-to-October inland mountain route tied to northern Montenegro and Durmitor National Park.
+It is an inland mountain-season route tied to northern Montenegro and Durmitor National Park.
+The public planning frame is usually June to October, but that is not a date guarantee.
 It makes sense when the trip already reaches the north, or when the traveler wants a mountain setting instead of another sea-facing variation.

 Durmitor is not a year-round beach-holiday substitute.
 It is a seasonal mountain answer.